profile_picture

 Julian Diaz-Gutierrez

-PhD candidate, Agricultural and Applied Economics, University of Illinois
+PhD in Agricultural and Applied Economics, University of Illinois Urbana-Champaign

 juliand3@illinois.edu